Swiss relations with Paraguay are good but not particularly intensive. In 2017, Paraguay’s economy was among the most dynamic in Latin America.

 History of bilateral relations

-Switzerland opened a consulate in Asunción in 1887.
-In 1892, it established diplomatic relations with Paraguay, but there has been an Embassy in Asunción only since 1968.
+Switzerland opened a consulate in Asunción in 1887 and the two countries established diplomatic relations in 1892.
+Switzerland opened an embassy in Asunción in 1968.

-Since February 2016, following the closing of the embassy, Switzerland's diplomatic interests have been represented by the Swiss embassy in Montevideo.
-In 2016 Switzerland opened an honorary consulate in Asunción.
+Since February 2016, following the closing of the embassy in Asunción, Switzerland's diplomatic interests have been represented by the Swiss embassy in Montevideo.
+An honorary consulate was opened in Asunción in 2016.